ChapAeroRocketAssoc/ChapAeroRocketAssoc.github.io/README.md

 # ChapAeroRocketAssoc.github.io

-Home page fo the Chapaparral Aerospace and Rockety Association
+Home page of the Chaparral Aerospace and Rocketry Association